 Dr. Shannon Lowe is the Assistant Professor of Bassoon and Aural Skills at the University of Florida.
-Before her arrival at UF, she served as Associate Professor of Bassoon and Graduate Coordinator in the Department of Music at Valdosta State University.
+Before her arrival at UF, she served as Associate Professor of Bassoon in the Department of Music at Valdosta State University.
 She received her Doctor of Musical Arts degree in Bassoon Performance at SUNY Stony Brook, where she studied with the renowned performer and pedagogue Dr. Frank Morelli.
 She received her Bachelor of Music Education degree with a Performer's Certificate as well as her Master of Music in Bassoon Performance degree from the University of Florida, under Dr. Arnold Irchai and Dr. Kim Woolly.

 Currently, Dr. Lowe is the principal bassoonist of the Albany (GA) Symphony Orchestra.
 She has performed with preeminent orchestras in the southeast such as the Jacksonville Symphony Orchestra, Florida Orchestra, Charleston Symphony Orchestra, Hilton Head Symphony Orchestra, Columbus Symphony, Sinfonia Gulf Coast, and Macon Symphony.
 For six seasons, she was principal bassoonist of the Gainesville Chamber Orchestra (now known as the Gainesville Orchestra) and for eight seasons served as principal bassoonist in the Valdosta Symphony Orchestra, 2014 recipient of the American Prize for Best Community Orchestra.